zedlopez/inf7/README.md

 All of its internal links are relative, so the whole doc dir could be copied somewhere a web server was configured to access and it would just work.

 That index.html provides just a Table of Contents and the General Index and there's a web page for each chapter of Writing with Inform and The Recipe Book.
-But there's also a monolithic one.html file comprising the whole thing, thus facilitating searching the documentation via "find in page" in your browser.

 The examples appear only in The Recipe Book; references to them in Writing in Inform link to them.
+The examples appear in collapsible boxes that are closed by default.

+There's also a monolithic one.html file comprising the whole thing, thus facilitating searching the documentation via "find in page" in your browser.
+Since your browser's search won't find the content of closed boxes, use the 'Open all examples' link at the top first if you want your search to include them.

 If you have [pandoc](https://pandoc.org/) installed, you can create a single epub of the documentation with: